opennetworkinglab/aether-docs/intro.rst

 Introduction
 ==============

-Aether is an open source 5G edge cloud connectivity service that supports enterprise deployments of Private 5G.
+Aether is an open source 5G edge cloud platform that supports enterprise deployments of Private 5G.
 Information about the Aether project can be found on the ONF website, and an introduction to the Aether architecture can be found in a companion book:

 .. _reading_private5g:
 .. admonition:: Further Reading